Giancarlo Stanton Player Props: Yankees vs. Orioles

 |Games w/1+ RBI

-- The 7.6 strikeouts per nine innings put together by the Orioles pitching staff last season ranked 25th in the big leagues.
+- The 8.5 strikeouts per nine innings put together by the Orioles pitching staff ranks 20th in MLB.

-- The Orioles had a 3.97 team ERA that ranked 17th across all MLB pitching staffs.
+- The Orioles have the 25th-ranked team ERA across all league pitching staffs (5.53).

-- Orioles pitchers combined to allow 171 total home runs last year (1.1 per game).
-That ranked 14th in baseball.
+- Orioles pitchers combine to rank 16th in baseball in home runs allowed (nine total, 1.3 per game).

-- Kremer (0-0) makes the start for the Orioles, his second of the season.
+- The Orioles will send Irvin (0-1) to the mound for his second start of the season.

-- In his most recent time out -- in relief on Wednesday -- the righty threw 2/3 innings against the Texas Rangers while surrendering hits.
+- In his last time out on Sunday, the left-hander threw four innings against the Boston Red Sox, giving up six earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.